It’s an unfortunate reality that the divorce rate in Singapore, and indeed the modern culture, is high, common, and widespread.

 2015 had one of the worst divorce rates in Singapore, with women initiating more than half of the proceedings in both civil and Muslim divorces.
 53.7% of the plaintiffs in civil divorces cited “unreasonable behaviour” as grounds for divorce, while 42.6% cited “long term separation”.

-Of course the ministry can take their efforts even further by partnering with pre-marital counselling agencies whose aim is to ensure newlyweds are better prepared for the journey ahead.
+Of course, the ministry can take its efforts even further by partnering with pre-marital counselling agencies whose aim is to ensure newlyweds are better prepared for the journey ahead.

-If you’re interested in learning more about divorce in Singapore, please visit us at https://www.singaporedivorcelawyer.com.sg/, or simply contact us to get recommendations from our divorce lawyers in Singapore.
+If you’re interested in learning more about divorce in Singapore, contact us to get sound advice from our divorce lawyers.